-- 23 This section discusses risks where policies should be explored for the financial cycle and liquidity dimensions of the "low for long" scenario (see Charts 6-7 and Appendix D, with extended discussions included in Sections A-E of the Technical Documentation) 24 - The related risks are, to some extent, reduced by regulations which require adequate collateral, in particular in segments subject to central clearing.
-Still, as investors are searching for new sources of profits, this may lead to crowded asset positions that could push correlations upwards, not least in view of new trading technologies. - The uncertainty regarding the relative likelihood of the materialisation of the scenarios under consideration and related expectations of market participants may also influence the strength of the search-for-yield process.
-If market participants expect long-term potential growth to pick up in line with the "back to normal" scenario, but the actual developments follow the "low for long" scenario, then misaligned expectations will fuel search-for-vield and asset price imbalances.
+This section discusses risks where policies should be explored for the financial cycle and liquidity dimensions of the "low for long" scenario (see Charts 6-7 and Appendix D, with extended discussions included in Sections A-E of the Technical Documentation)

+The uncertainty regarding the relative likelihood of the materialisation of the scenarios under consideration and related expectations of market participants may also influence the strength of the search-for-yield process.
+If market participants expect long-term potential growth to pick up in line with the "back to normal" scenario, but the actual developments follow the "low for long" scenario, then misaligned expectations will fuel search-for-yield and asset price imbalances.
 When expectations are adjusted to the actual outcome, asset price reversals will occur.